Japanese Delicacy (III): Sushi

 2. The fresher, the better.

-Do you remember the Edomae Sushi we mentioned before?
-In that age when there was no refrigerator, sushi restaurants simmered or cured fish in vinegar or soy sauce to stop the spoiling.
-For some ingredients, it is true the fresher it is, the better the quality is.
-While for the others, they carry on the same way as before - they will be aged for days for better flavor.
+Remember the Edomae sushi we mentioned earlier?
+In the days before refrigerators, sushi restaurants would boil or cure fish in vinegar or soy sauce to prevent spoilage.
+For some ingredients, the fresher they are, the better the quality.
+For others, it is the same as before - they are aged for days to enhance the flavor.

 3. Sushi is fast food.